ding-lab/SomaticHaplotype/README.md

 ```
 ## Data availabilty

-Controlled access to lrWGS and WGS data are will be available soon.
+Controlled access to lrWGS and WGS data will be available soon.
 Please contact the authors.